Sn4red/scp-collector/README.md

 ## Information
 There are several commands that provide useful information about the bot, with the most important being /`commands`.
 This lists all commands with a brief description of their usage!

+# VIP Features
+You can get extra features by subscribing to the Patreon page.
+Also, the Patreon account needs to be linked with the Discord one.
+Below are the exclusive benefits:

+- 10 shots daily instead of 5.
+- Double XP when capturing SCP cards.
+- Double crystals when capturing and merging SCP cards.
+- 1000 crystals at the end of each month.
+- Better chances of obtaining rare class cards.
+- Opportunity to obtain holographic cards.
+- A golden seal on your ID card.